Baron Vernon

 His half-brother succeeded, the third Baron, the eldest son of Martha Harcourt.
 His son, the fourth Baron, married Frances Maria Warren, daughter of Admiral Sir John Borlase Warren, 1st Baronet.
 His son, the fifth Baron, represented Derbyshire and Derbyshire South in the House of Commons.
-He assumed in 1837 by sign manual the surname of Warren only for himself and subsequent issue but this appears to have been repudiated by his son.
+He assumed in 1837 by sign manual the surname of Warren only for himself and subsequent issue, but this appears to have been repudiated by his son.

 His grandson, the seventh Baron, served as Captain of the Yeomen of the Guard (Deputy Chief Whip in the House of Lords) in the last Liberal administration of William Ewart Gladstone.
 On the death in 2000 of his grandson, the tenth Baron, this line of the family failed.
 The late Baron was succeeded by his distant relative (his fifth cousin once removed), the eleventh and present holder of the title.
 He is the great-great-grandson of Admiral Frederick Edward Vernon-Harcourt, fourth son of Edward Harcourt, Archbishop of York.

-The ancestral family seat of the Barons Vernon is Sudbury Hall, near Uttoxeter, Derbyshire, which was given to the National Trust in 1967 in lieu of death duties after the death of 9th Baron Vernon.
+The ancestral family seat of the Barons Vernon is Sudbury Hall, near Uttoxeter, Derbyshire, which was given to the National Trust in 1967 in lieu of death duties after the death of the 9th Baron Vernon.
 The family of the late 10th Baron still keeps a residence in the grounds of the Sudbury Hall estate.

-None of the Lords Vernon are among the List of hereditary peers elected under the House of Lords Act 1999 and none have achieved any votes in by-elections.
+None of the Lords Vernon are among the excepted hereditary peers and none have achieved any votes in by-elections.

-For other branches of the family see Vernon family.
+For other branches of the family, see Vernon family.